element-hq/element-web/README.md

 1. Install or update `node.js` so that your `npm` is at least at version `2.0.0`
 1. Clone the repo: `git clone https://github.com/vector-im/riot-web.git`
-1. Switch to the vector-web directory: `cd vector-web`
+1. Switch to the riot-web directory: `cd riot-web`
 1. Install the prerequisites: `npm install`
-1. If you are using the `develop` branch of vector-web, you will probably need to rebuild one of the dependencies, due to https://github.com/npm/npm/issues/3055: `(cd node_modules/matrix-react-sdk && npm install)`
+1. If you are using the `develop` branch of riot-web, you will probably need to rebuild one of the dependencies, due to https://github.com/npm/npm/issues/3055: `(cd node_modules/matrix-react-sdk && npm install)`